 If you need more information, please contact us.

 PRANAYAMA, CLEANSING AND BALANCING PRACTICES

 The conscious control or regulation of one’s breath for purifying the body and cleansing the mind.
 Pranayama enhances one’s ability to focus, meditate, and concentrate.
 As the vital force of energy (prana) required for one’s existence, the very purpose of Pranayama is attaining a pristine mind.

 – Patanjali Yogasutra, I.34

-Pranayama practices are normally including in each of the above classes, if you have more interest to deepen your learning or understanding of it, you can make a request or book tailored pranayama session to your needs directly from my calendly!!
+Pranayama practices are normally including in each of the above classes, if you have more interest to deepen your learning or understanding of it, make a request or book a tailored pranayama session to your needs directly from my calendly!!

 What is Ayurveda?

 Ayurveda means: the science of life.
 It really is the science that guides us and helps us to achieve a healthy and full life, followed by significant longevity.
 A relevant longevity is to get old feeling healthy, without ailments, enjoying your life normally and without relying on any external help.
 Can you imagine being able to achieve this?
 Ayurveda gives us all the necessary tools.